 You can then place a lay bet on the home team at the betting exchange (remember you’re playing the role of the bookmaker on the lay side).
 You’re effectively betting that the home team won’t win, which covers the draw and away win outcomes.

-At this point, you may be wondering how betting exchanges make money if it’s just users betting against each other.
+At this point, you may wonder how betting exchanges make money if users bet against each other.
 Well, the exchange takes a small commission from the user who wins the bet, usually 0-5% of the winnings.
 We take this small amount into consideration when we work out our stakes.

 If you feel you need to go in-depth on betting exchanges, take a look at my ‘What is a Betting Exchange?‘ guide.
 It covers the fundamentals of betting exchanges and how they’re useful when matched betting.
 You’re now ready to walk through a real offer, where you’ll see how these basic principles work in the real world.